Tips for a winning entry

 If you do not have the capacity and skills to do a submission, find a volunteer with writing skills who can turn your information into succinct responses that directly answer the questions.

-Find a volunteer or staff member with fresh eyes to proof read your submission.
+Find a volunteer or staff member with fresh eyes to proof read your entry.

 #7 Don’t reinvent the wheel

 Think about how can you save time by drawing upon work already done.
 What information has already been published on your website or gathered in your record keeping that can be repurposed for your submission?
-Do a list of places where you can get information.
+Perhaps you have submitted an application for a grant/tender or government assistance.
+Write down a list of places where you can get information.

 #8 The judges are looking for excellence and innovation